 Arora and Shakhbulatov are among the many students who have drawn on critical and design thinking to solve hard problems.
 At the 15th annual Symposium of University Research and Creative Expression (SOURCE) on April 13, more than 180 undergraduate and graduate students displayed their critical creativity before their peers and professors.
 Tahera Aktar, a life sciences student, presented a poster on her service learning trip to villages in the Beed district, Maharashtra (India).
 Partnering with nonprofit Save Indian Farmers, she observed how farmers are affected by environmental and economic factors.
 “It makes us feel like brand ambassadors for [Save Indian Farmers],” she said of the opportunity.
 “We get to come out here and talk about them, because they don’t have the time or the resources to get out here and speak at these kinds of events.”

 Students also participated in a series of NYIT School of Architecture and Design exhibitions and workshops held during Inauguration Week, including a presentation by the team that traveled to Puerto Rico to rethink housing for disaster relief (see p.
-26) and an exhibit of design entries for a competition to build a bionic, health-inspired stone pavilion on the Old Westbury campus.
+26) and an exhibit of design entries for a competition to build a bionic, health-inspired stone pavilion on the Long Island campus.